dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-8.md

 ## Adopt interactivity

-*Interactivity* means that a component has the capacity to process .NET events via C# code.
-The .NET events are either processed on the server by the ASP.NET Core runtime or in the browser on the client by the WebAssembly-based Blazor runtime.
+*Interactivity* means that a component has the capacity to process UI events, such as a button click, via C# code.
+The events are either processed on the server by the ASP.NET Core runtime or in the browser on the client by the WebAssembly-based Blazor runtime.
 This tutorial adopts interactive server-side rendering, known generally as Interactive Server (`InteractiveServer`) rendering or interactive server-side rendering (interactive SSR).
 Client-side rendering (CSR), which is inherently interactive by default, is covered in the Blazor reference documentation.

 Interactive SSR enables a rich user experience like one would expect from a client app but without the need to create API endpoints to access server resources.
 UI interactions are handled from the server over a real-time SignalR connection with the browser.
 Page content for interactive pages is prerendered, where content on the server is initially generated and sent to the client without enabling event handlers for rendered controls.
 The server outputs the HTML UI of the page as soon as possible in response to the initial request, which makes the app feel more responsive to users.